nasa/harmony-service-example/README.md

 # harmony-gdal

-A demonstration of a subsetter capability to be used with Harmomy.
+A demonstration of a subsetter capability to be used with Harmoy.

 ## Prerequisites